How to Build a Home Theater

 3. Surround Sound

-One of the key elements to a home theater is surround sound.
+One of the key elements to consider when building a home theater is surround sound.
 A traditional home theater surround sound system includes seven-channel speakers and a subwoofer.
 This provides excellent sound quality that allows movie watchers to hear everything.
 You’ll enjoy the thundering lows, rich mids and soaring highs of every movie you watch.
 To get the most out of your speakers, place them as follows:

 • Center speaker: Place your center speaker directly above or below the movie screen